nasermirzaei89/nasermirzaei89.github.io/_posts/2017-11-10-standup-meeting.md

 ### Letting People Ramble

 We get it — asking people to stop talking can be awkward.
-In general, adhering to the rule, “everything you say should be valuable to everyone in the room” will keep rambling down.
-If that’s not enough, another simple fix is to set a strict time limit for each speaker.
+In general, adhering to the rule, "everything you say should be valuable to everyone in the room" will keep rambling down.
+If that's not enough, another simple fix is to set a strict time limit for each speaker.

 ### Abandoning Team Communication in Favor of the Stand-Up

 The scrum meeting should not be the sole means of team communication.
-It’s easy to wait around for the next meeting to bring up an issue, but this just slows down your team and bloats the stand-up meeting.
+It's easy to wait around for the next meeting to bring up an issue, but this just slows down your team and bloats the stand-up meeting.

 in 5 to 10 minutes, the whole team is totally in sync and avoids costly miscommunications.